- Lens Surgery

 - 1.Local anaesthetic eye drops are applied to both eyes

-- 2.The area around your eye will be cleaned and a drape applied to ensure
+- 2.The area around your eye will be cleaned and a drape applied.

-- 3.An ICL is gently inserted through a 2.2mm incision in the cornea, and the lens is positioned behind the iris and floated on the natural lens
+- 4.An ICL is gently inserted through a tiny incision in the cornea, and the lens is positioned behind the iris and floated on the natural lens